Wastewater Lagoon Treatment & Water Resource Recovery

 - Non-disruptive installation, nominal maintenance and low operator input

-- Specialized plant solutions that target specific pollutants
+- Specialized plants that target specific pollutants

 - BioHavens are enhanced for long life in a wastewater setting.
 Non-corrosive fixtures, tethering to external bollards and environmentally-safe coatings protect the system components.